thalescpl-io/dke-service-setup/README.md

 kubectl get services --namespace dke
 ```

 To finally set a DNS record to map your chosen FQDN to the now available public IP, go to your DNS provider to do this.
-If you have chosen to use the cloudapp DNS provided by Azure, follow the steps shown in next video to set the required FQDN on the IP of your AKS loadbalancer resource.
+If you have chosen to use the cloudapp DNS provided by Azure, follow the steps shown in this video ([link](https://youtu.be/ns6TMhuEkoA)) to set the required FQDN on the IP of your AKS loadbalancer resource.

-<<<<<VIDEO>>>>>

 Now your DKE service is reachable over your selected FQDN.
+Browse to *<https://YOUR_FQDN/DKE-Key-001>* and you should see a json response containing the details of your DKE key. **Please be patient with letsencrypt!
+It usually takes about 2-5 minutes to issue a publicly valid certificate to your DKE service!**

 ### 4. Register the DKE service in Azure Active Directory

+Better shown in a video: Watch [here](https://youtu.be/wgxUbJK9mBw) to see how you should integrate your deployed DKE service with your Azure AD in order to.

+Values you need for copy-pasting are...

+* The scope for the exposed API.
+This is called *user_impersonation* and will be appended to your service's FQDN in the WebUI.
+* Authorized client applications
+  * *c00e9d32-3c8d-4a7d-832b-029040e7db99* which is the ID of the Office Suite
+  * *d3590ed6-52b3-4102-aeff-aad2292ab01c* which is the ID of the Azure Information Protection Unified Labeling Client

 ### 5. Configure a Information Protection Label with DKE

+Better shown in a video: Watch [here](https://youtu.be/BduP1CHd_58) to see how to create DKE protected labels for your users in the Microsoft 365 Security and Compliance Center.

 ### 6. Configure a Windows 10 Client for DKE

+Better shown in a video: Watch [here](https://youtu.be/DLyN8L5zwCA) to see how to setup your Windows 10 clients to be able to use DKE labels to protect your most sensitive data.

+To apply to required registry modifications, you can also use the [.reg file](client/Enable_DKE.reg) within this repository.

 ## Additional references and resources